Ripper2005/Binary-Justice_T09/README.md

     *   **Crucially, ensure the notebook and the `.pth` file are in the same root directory.**

 3.  **Run the Notebook Cells:**
     *   Run each code cell sequentially from top to bottom by clicking the play button next to each cell or by pressing `Shift + Enter`.
+(Please use TPUs in colab runtime for faster inference)
     *   The cells will install dependencies, set up the device, and load the face detection and EfficientNet models.

 4.  **Upload a Video for Testing:**